dotnet/docs-maui/docs/data-cloud/rest.md

 - **204 (NO CONTENT)** – the request has been successfully processed and the response is intentionally blank.
 - **400 (BAD REQUEST)** – the request is not understood by the server.
 - **404 (NOT FOUND)** – the requested resource does not exist on the server.

-> [!TIP]
-> When dealing with a REST Service, you may have observed the utilization of async and await.
-For more information about Asynchronous programming, see [Asynchronous programming with async and await](/dotnet/csharp/asynchronous-programming).

 ## Local development